shiningdesign/universal_tool_template.py/README.md

 ===================

   * **universal_tool_template_VERSION.py**: main TEMPLATE and USERCLASS and MAIN()
+  * **GearBox**: a json config file editor for both language dict files and config export dict files from template.
   * **LNTextEdit.py**: (optional) if you want to use LNTextEdit in your tool.
   * **UITranslator.py**: (optional) a GUI tool to create translation json file from template's exported default language json
   * **install-v5.0_App.mel**: (optional) a quick Maya shelf installer that auto put python tool in maya shelf based on naming format and ctrl+RMB menu for reload your tool, good for code test